matejlednar/animateonscroll/README.md

 # Animate on scroll
 Animate on scroll - elements animation when user is scrolling the web page

-Animate on scroll with Animate.css (https://daneden.github.io/animate.css/)
+Animate on scroll with Animate.css (https://daneden.github.io/animate.css/) <br>
-Animation with global and local offset
+Animation with global and local offset<br>
-Animation inside scrollable element
+Animation inside scrollable element<br>

 ## HTML - use data-animation attribute with animation name